SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 #### Creating Content Slots

-Next, you need to create the content slots that will hold the various checkout components.
+Next, you need to create the content slots that hold the various checkout components.
 These slots are specifically designed for the OPF checkout flow and include areas for delivery address selection, delivery mode selection, and the main payment and review section.
-Each slot is configured with the appropriate components that will be displayed when users reach that step in the checkout process.
+Each slot is configured with the appropriate components that are displayed when users reach that step in the checkout process.

 ```text
 $contentCatalog=electronics-spaContentCatalog